-We want to automate your job.
+We want to automate your non-creative design workflows.

 After working as both a designer and developer in digital agencies over the last 10 years for world class brands like Nike and Honda, I've seen the massive amounts of wasted time and inefficiencies caused by doing things a certain way, just because that’s the way we did them yesterday.